enodi/shoe-store/README.md

 # Shoe Store

+## Application setup

+- Clone the application `git clone https://github.com/enodi/shoe-store.git`

+* Open a new tab on your terminal
+* Navigate to the application root directory e.g `$ shoe-store`
+  - run `yarn install` to install project dependencies
+  - run `yarn start:websocket` to start websocket
+  - run `yarn start:server` to start graphql backend
+  - run `yarn start` to start the react application
+* Navigate to the app on your [browser](http://localhost:3000)
+* Enjoy!

 ## Synopsis

 Aldo Shoes is having a huge flash sale online.
 You provide support to the inventory department.
 They want to react real-time to various inventory problems as they arise.